Herbert Gidney

 Herbert Alfred Gidney (November 16, 1881 – March 26, 1963) was an American athlete.
-He competed in the men's high jump at the 1908 Summer Olympics.
+From Boston, Massachusetts, he was affiliated with the Boston Athletic Association and was considered among the best high jumpers in the U.S. He won the Amateur Athletic Union (AAU) national championship in 1906 and later competed in the men's high jump at the 1908 Summer Olympics.

-Biography
+Early life and sports career

-Gidney was born on November 16, 1881, in Boston, Massachusetts.
-He attended Malden High School, at which he played baseball and "had a good record."
-Afterwards, he began playing several sports for the local Malden Y. M. C. A. team, having joined them by at least 1899.
-He played in basketball (at center), being described as the best player they ever had, in athletics, and in baseball.
+Herbert Alfred Gidney was born on November 16, 1881, in Boston, Massachusetts.
+He attended Malden High School.

+At Malden, Gidney played baseball and "had a good record."
+Afterwards, he began playing several sports for the local Malden YMCA team, having joined them by at least 1899.
+He participated in basketball (at center), being described as the best player they ever had, in athletics, and in baseball.
 He set many local records, including by 1905 the area pole vault and running high dive marks.
-Gidney set what was at the time the national Y. M. C. A. record in the running high jump, with a jump of 6 feet, 1 3/4 inches.
+Gidney set, what was at the time, the national YMCA record in the running high jump, with a jump of 6 feet, 1 3/4 inches.
 He later set two more national records.
 He competed with Malden until 1906.

-Gidney won the B. A. A. athletic tournament in 1904.
+Gidney joined the Boston Athletic Association (BAA) in the early 1900s and won the BAA athletic tournament in 1904.
 By 1905, he had won the pole vault and running high jump championships of New England.
 He continued to win the New England championships every year through at least 1910.

-Gidney joined the Boston Athletic Association in the early 1900s, and was a member of their famous 1905 team, of which he was the last to retire.
 By 1906, he had come to be regarded as among the best high jumpers nationally, having won that year's Amateur Athletic Union (AAU) indoor championship.
 He placed second in the AAU outdoor championship, repeated in 1907, and placed third the following year.
-Gidney broke the Boston Athletic Association high jump record in 1908.
-In 1909, he competed at the Canadian national championships and won two events.
-He retired in 1912 from athletics.
-Gidney had collected over 250 trophies from tournaments won by that time.
+Gidney broke the BAA high jump record in 1908.